tableau/connector-plugin-sdk/docs/tdvt.md

 [StandardTests]

 [ConnectionTests]
-# An auto-generated section head that is used to run tests to verify your connection to Staples & cast_calcs.
+# An auto-generated section that is used to run tests to verify TDVT can connect to the Staples & cast_calcs tables.
-# Enabled Connection Tests and any other tests with the attribute SmokeTest = True are run before any other test run,
+# The Connection Tests and any other tests with the attribute `SmokeTest = True` are run before the other tests run,
-# and can be run by themselves as a group using the --verify flag after a data source (e.g. --run postgres --verify).
+# and can be run by themselves using the --verify flag (e.g. tdvt --run postgres --verify).
 CastCalcsTestEnabled = True
 StaplesTestEnabled = True